-Ku-Ring-Gai Chase National Park Weekend Getaway
+Ku-Ring-Gai Chase National Park Travel Guide

 Ku-Ring-Gai Chase National Park is located just 25 kilometres north of Sydney, Australia’s largest city.
 While the park is close to a massive metropolis, it offers pristine wilderness areas that you will never forget.
 Venture through the great outdoors to discover impressive views of the Hawkesbury River and Appletree Bay.
 You may also search for wildlife under the canopy of Duffys Forest.
 The interesting geographical features are perfect for a variety of activities, including kayaking, bushwalking, fishing, and camping.